gojomo/zibcoin.org/index.md

 > "when are you going to zib me 10,000 for that pizza Friday night?"

 Using 'zib' avoids overloading existing English words like 'cent' or 'bit', each of which is already rife with contrasting meanings in the money and digital contexts.
 This minimizes risks of confusion during explanations and transactions.
-Since 'zib' is without a current meaning in English, it can acquire a unique and powerful meaning through this coinage and followup organic use.
+Since 'zib' has no current meaning in English, it can acquire a strong and unique meaning through this coinage and organic use.

 The Zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies.

 There's also a currency-evocative Unicode character, *Ƶ*, the [Z with stroke](https://en.wikipedia.org/wiki/Z_with_stroke).
-It's currently unused for any circulating terrestrial currency… but perhaps fittingly has been used in futuristic-fiction contexts.
+This character is currently unused for any circulating terrestrial currency… but perhaps fittingly *has* been used in futuristic-fiction contexts.

-The currency code `XZB` appears available, if the community finds Zibcoin/`XZB` a better unit for facilitating currency exchange than the alternate emerging, informal code `XBT` for a full Bitcoin unit.
-(In this use, as with the others, Zibcoin units avoid deep-decimals.)
+The currency code `XZB` is available, and for the same reason of avoiding deep-decimal quotations, Zibcoin/`XZB` may be a better unit for standardizing currency exchange than the current emerging, informal Bitcoin code `XBT`.
+Still, siilar to the common use of 'BTC' to abbreviate Bitcoin, 'ZBC' is an effective casual abbreviation for Zibcoin.

 Placing several popular notations and abbreviations together: